mateusmoutinho/ProjectAurora/README.md

 ~~~~bash
 pip install git+https://github.com/mateusmoutinho/ProjectAurora.git
 ~~~~
-### Usage
+### Basic Usage
-The basic usage of Project Aurora is to run the command python3 -m aurora.run followed by the options you want to use.
+The basic usage of Project Aurora is to run the command **python3 -m aurora.run** followed by the options you want to use.

 #### Repository
 You can specify the repository you want to use with the **-repo** or **-r** option.
 If you are already inside the repository, you don't need to specify the repository path.